esnet/react-dynamic-forms/README.md

 <img src="https://github.com/esnet/react-dynamic-forms/blob/react-15/src/website/img/forms.png" alt="logo" width="160px"/>

+**NOTE: v0.17.0 adds support for React 15, but since the way Mixins work in React 15, this is a fairly substantial rewrite to provide an API that doesn't use Mixins at all.**

 This repository contains a set of React based forms components which are used within ESnet for our network database application (ESDB), but could be used by any React based project needing to build complex forms.

-It allows you to specify form schema while still allowing complete control over layout in the form render().
-It makes it simple to track errors and missing values within a page.
-And it makes it easy to build forms which dynamically change based on the current state of the form.
+Built on Immutable.js, it allows you to specify form schema while still allowing complete control over layout in the form render().
+It makes it simple to track errors and missing values within a page, even within nested forms and lists.
+It also makes it easy to build forms which dynamically change values or structure based on the current state of the form.

-This library contains four main pieces:
+This library contains:

- * Low level forms widget wrappings such as textedit or chooser type controls that communicate errors and missing values to parent components
+ * Low level forms controls such as Textedit or Chooser (react-select)type controls that communicate errors and missing values to parent components and style themselves appropriately
- * A forms mixin (FormMixin) to help you assemble controls together and track errors and missing values and enabling dynamic forms and declarative schemas
+ * A <Forms> component that acts as a top level controlled input to assemble controls together and track state change, errors and missing values and enabling dynamic forms with declarative schema
- * Helper wrappings (Group and friends) for the low level widgets
+ * Higher Order Components for grouping of controls with their labels, required state and editing control and for building lists of forms
+ * Inline editing
- * List and Key-Value mixins editors
+ * List and Key-Value editing

 The library is build on several other open source libraries, especially:
  * react
+ * immutable.js
  * revalidator
  * react-bootstrap
  * react-select